Dashx7/Startup/README.md

 # Midterm notes

-In the following code, what does the link element do?
+1. In the following code, what does the link element do?

 The <link> element is used to link external resources, typically stylesheets, to an HTML document.
 It helps in applying styles and layouts to the document.

-In the following code, what does a div tag do?
+2. In the following code, what does a div tag do?
 The <div> tag is a block-level element used for grouping and structuring content within an HTML document.
 It is often styled with CSS to create layout structures.

-In the following code, what is the difference between the #title and .grid selector?
+3.In the following code, what is the difference between the #title and .grid selector?

 #title is an ID selector and refers to a specific HTML element with the id attribute of "title."
 It selects one unique element.
 .grid is a class selector and refers to one or more HTML elements with the class attribute of "grid."
 It can select multiple elements.

-In the following code, what is the difference between padding and margin?
+4.In the following code, what is the difference between padding and margin?

 Padding is the space inside an element, between its content and the element's border.
 It affects the element's size and content layout.
 Margin is the space outside an element, around its border, and affects the spacing between elements.

-Given this HTML and this CSS how will the images be displayed using flex?
+5. Given this HTML and this CSS how will the images be displayed using flex?

 Let's say you have HTML like this: html